gyulanemeth/bluefox.email/posts/how-to-create-a-newsletter-from-rss-and-send-it-automatically.md

 ---
-title: How SPF, DKIM, and DMARC Actually Work (With Real Examples)
+title: How to Create a Newsletter from an RSS Feed and Send It Automatically
-description: Learn how SPF, DKIM, and DMARC work together to authenticate email and prevent spoofing, using real examples from BlueFox Email.
+description: Learn how to build and automate a weekly newsletter in BlueFox Email using an RSS feed.
+Step-by-step guide covering campaign setup, loop elements, merge tags, and time-based automations.
-thumbnail: /assets/articles/how-spf-dkim-and-dmarc-actually-work-with-real-examples-share.webp
+thumbnail: /assets/articles/how-to-create-a-newsletter-from-rss-and-send-it-automatically.webp

 layout: post
 category: articles